patryk-ku/node-music-discord-rpc/README.md

 ## Installation
 Download the executable from the [Releases](https://github.com/patryk-ku/node-music-discord-rpc/releases) page.

-Then simply execute the `node-music-discord-rpc` file. **For now script will crash without Discord running in the background.** This will be fixed later so you will be able to launch it at the system start-up but it's not ready yet.
+Then simply execute the `./node-music-discord-rpc` file in terminal. **For now script will crash without Discord running in the background.** This will be fixed later so you will be able to launch it at the system start-up but it's not ready yet.

 ## System usage